-> A: The easiest and most up-to-date listings can be found through our online Locate a Dentist tool.
-You can search for dentists by their name, practice name, or specialty.
-Results can be sorted by name, practice name or driving distance and your list can be printed, emailed and viewed as a PDF.
+A: The easiest and most up-to-date listings can be found through our online Locate a Dentist tool.
+You can search for dentists by their name, practice name, location or specialty.
+Results can be sorted by name, practice name or driving distance, and your list can be printed, emailed and viewed as a PDF.

-> Q: What are my payment options?
+Q: What are my payment options?

 A: Delta Dental of Kansas has two payment options.
 If you enroll online you may choose to pay with a credit/debit card or through automatic withdrawal from a checking or savings account.
 Monthly premiums will be charged within the first five business days of the month.
 If you prefer to pay using a check, you may purchase a year's worth of premiums and send your check to DDKS with the paper application.